 Application Load Balancer:

-In the context of an application load balancer, traffic is routed to specific targets (EC2 instances, containers, IP addresses and Lambda functions) based on the content of the request (layer seven).
-Applications like microservices and container-based apps benefit greatly from the enhanced request routing provided by Application Load Balancer when it comes to advanced load balancing of HTTP and HTTPS traffic.
-The latest SSL/TLS cyphers and protocols are always used by Application Load Balancer to simplify and improve security.
+In the context of an application load balancing service, the content of a request is used to route traffic to specific destinations (EC2 containers, IP addresses, and Lambda functions) (layer seven).
+Application Load Balancer’s powerful load balancing of HTTP and HTTPS traffic benefits applications such as microservices and container-based programmes greatly.
+The latest SSL/TLS ciphers and protocols are always used by Application Load Balancer.

 • Layer 7 balancing

-AWS EC2 instances, microservices, and containers can all be used to load balanced HTTP/HTTPS traffic (such as X-Forwarded-For headers).
+AWS EC2 instances, microservices, and containers can be used to load balance HTTP/HTTPS traffic (such as X-Forwarded-For headers).

 • Security features